spitbol/x64/docs/minimal.md

 *   1.5  ESW      end of branch switch table

-BSW *iff*,ESW provide a capability for a switched branch similar to a fortran computed goto.
-The _val_ on the BSW instruction is the maximum number of branches. the value in x ranges from zero up to but not including this maximum. each *iff* provides a branch.
+BSW IFF,ESW provide a capability for a switched branch similar to a fortran computed goto.
+The _val_ on the BSW instruction is the maximum number of branches. the value in x ranges from zero up to but not including this maximum. each IFF provides a branch.

 _val_ must be less than
 that given on the bsw and control goes to _plbl_ if the value in x matches.
-If the value in x does not correspond to any of the *iff* entries, then control passes to the _plbl_ on the BSW.
+If the value in x does not correspond to any of the IFF entries, then control passes to the _plbl_ on the BSW.

- This _plbl_ operand may be omitted if there are no values missing from the list.
+The  _plbl_ operand may be omitted if there are no values missing from the list.

-*iff* and ESW may only be used in this contextxt.
-Execution of BSW may destroy the contents of x.
-The *iff* entries may be in any order and since a translator may thus need to store and sort them, the comment field is restricted in length (sec 11).
+IFF and ESW may only be used in this contextxt.
+Execution of BSW may destroy the contents of _x_.

+The IFF entries may be in any order and since a translator may thus need to store and sort them, the comment field is restricted in length (sec 11).

 *   1.6  ENT  _val_ define program entry point